-However, the GSM Help Point is also highly customisable for many situations.
+However, the Titan GSM is also highly customisable for many situations.
 Detailed configuration is made possible by either sending specially formatted SMS messages from another phone or by connecting a computer via the USB port.
-For details, please see section 6.
+For details, please see section 5.

-5.7.
+4.13.
 Switching the phone off (power down)

-To power the phone down, press and hold the pushbutton until the FUNCTION and ERROR indicators extinguish.
+If the phone is to be shipped, stored, or the SIM changed, press and hold the pushbutton until the FUNCTION and ERROR indicators extinguish.
 The phone will now be in the Off (Charge Only) state.
-If the phone is to be shipped or stored the battery should then also be disconnected.

-5.8.
+4.14.
 Operating states of the phone

-GSM Help Point has the following operating states:
+Titan GSM has the following operating states: